wtistang/2024-TechXchange-Labs/1157-Liberty-Enterprise-Deployment-VMs/README.md

 ![](./images/media/image25.png)

-In this section of the lab, you will join Liberty servers as collective members to the collective, using the server package that you produced previously in the lab.
+In this section of the lab, you join Liberty servers as collective members to the collective, using the server package that you produced previously in the lab.